Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 energy and matter enter into the soil and are stored or transmitted through it.
-Texture is the fundamental physical and mechanical property of soils and, as such, it is one of the most widely analysed and reported soil properties.
+Texture is the fundamental physical and mechanical property of soils and, as such, it is one of the most widely analysed and widely reported soil properties.

-The size of particles in the soil varies strongly from less than a 2 $\mu$m to several cm’s and occasionally even meters (boulders); which represents a range from to 1 $\mu$m to 1 million $\mu$m.
+The size of particles in the soil varies greatly from less than a 2 $\mu$m to several cm’s and occasionally even meters (boulders).
+This represents a range from to 1 $\mu$m to 1 million $\mu$m.
 Generally, particle size distribution has been simplified through aggregation or classification.
 The fine earth fraction (<2 mm) is the soil considered for laboratory analyses.
 This fine